Coronavirus - if you’re getting married

-A variety of documents can be used as evidence of the information required, but a passport, travel document or birth certificate is usually sufficient.
+A variety of documents can be used as evidence of the information required, but a passport or travel document is usually sufficient.
+You can also use your birth certificate if you were born before 1 January 1983.
 You should contact the register office where you're getting married for more specific advice on what they will accept.

 People from overseas may be asked to show their passports.
 There is no legal requirement to show a passport before getting married and instead, they can produce a birth certificate (accompanied by a certified translation if necessary), an affidavit or other personal identity document.

 You’ll need a visa if you’re travelling to the UK to marry an EEA or British citizen, or someone with settled status in the UK.
 The type of visa you need depends on where you and your partner are from and how long you want to stay in the UK.

 If you’re an EEA national you don’t need a visa.
 The rules might change after Brexit, you can check if you need a visa on GOV.UK.